-(a) Promptly send notice of the proceeding as described in
+(a) Promptly send notice of the proceeding as described in subsection 3; and which the Indian child may be eligible for membership; or

-subsection 3; and
+- (b) File a copy of each notice sent pursuant to this section with the court, together with any return receipts or other proof of service.

-- (b) File a copy of each notice sent pursuant to this section with the court, together with any return receipts or other proof of service. - 3.
-Notice under subsection 2 must be:
+- 3. Notice under subsection 2 must be:

-(a) Sent to:
+- (a) Sent to: